flyntwp/generator-flynt/README.md

 ## Contribute

-To contribute, please use github [issues](https://github.com/flyntwp/generator-flynt/issues).
+To contribute, please use GitHub [issues](https://github.com/flyntwp/generator-flynt/issues).
+Please also take a moment to read the [Contributing Guidelines](https://github.com/flyntwp/guidelines/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/flyntwp/guidelines/blob/master/CODE_OF_CONDUCT.md).

 If you are a developer and would like to submit a pull request, do the following:

 1. Fork the project and clone it.
 2. Run `npm install` inside the cloned folder.